 Yes, you will need the proper setup to ensure you are fishing effectively.
 The proper setup includes the right fly line, the right-sized sink tips, the right size tippet, and the right flies.

 Is Spey Fishing For Great Lakes Steelhead Effective?

-This is based on my own experience and comparisons of the two methods in all types of rivers from New your to Michigan and into northern Ontario.
+This is based on my own experience and comparisons of the two methods in all types of rivers from New York to Michigan and into Northern Ontario.

 Great Lakes Spey Rivers

 Not all rivers are great for Spey fishing for steelhead and anglers will have their challenges with this method, but with the right rods, reels, lines, and flies, angler can experience multiple hook ups a day.

 Most great lakes spey rivers are on the smaller side averaging 30 to 60 feet wide, but they are definitely fishable with a Spey rod.

 Due to the size of most great lakes steelhead rivers and the size of the steelhead.
 Spey fishing for steelhead can be done with rods from 6-weight to 8 weights.

 My preferred size Spey rod for fishing most great lakes steelhead rivers is a 12-foot to 13’6, 7-weight Spey rod.
 On the larger West Coast rivers, many anglers and guides will prefer 8 to 9-weight Spey rods with a length of 13 to 14 feet.